MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/event-waitlist.md

 ## How the waitlist works

 The waitlist holds a list of contacts that submitted a registration after an event was fully booked.
 The waitlist registers the time and day that each contact registered, so when space becomes available, contacts are either automatically registered or offered an invitation to register in the same order that they joined the waitlist.
-Each contact chooses whether to be automatically registered when they join the waiting list.
+You can choose whether contacts will be automatically registered when space becomes available for them, or whether they should instead be sent an invitation to register manually.

 When new space becomes available, the waitlist reacts as follows:

 1. The oldest existing waitlist record is identified by checking the registration date/time.

 1. The identified waitlist record changes its **Invited** field from **No** to **Yes** to indicate that space is now available for that contact.
-In addition, one of the following occurs, depending on whether the contact is using automatic registration:
+In addition, one of the following occurs, depending on whether or not the contact is using automatic registration:

     - If the waitlist record has **Automatically register** set to **Yes** , then an event registration record is generated for the contact and the associated waitlist record is hidden.
 You should create a segment that finds these contacts (where (Automatically-register = Yes) and (Invited = Yes)) and then use a customer journey to send them a notification email that they are now registered.
     - If the waitlist record has **Automatically register** set to **No** , then nothing happens right away.
 You should create a segment that finds these contacts (where (Automatically-register = No) and (Invited = Yes)) and then use a customer journey to send them an email that invites them to visit the event portal to accept the free slot.